isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2022-03-01-LSB-notice-lsb-practical-exam-2022.md

 --
-title: 'LSB Notice- LSB Examinations (Land Lot Survey and Strata Survey) to be held on 4 July 2022 (Monday)'
+title: '[LSB Notice] LSB Examinations (Land Lot Survey and Strata Survey) to be held on 4 July 2022 (Monday)'
-permalink: /notices-and-announcements/notices/LSB-practical-exams-to-be-held-on-monday-4-july-2022/
+permalink: /notices-and-announcements/notices/lsb-notice-lsb-practical-exams-to-be-held-on-monday-4-july-2022/
-breadcrumb: '[LSB Notice] Practical Examination to be held on 4 July 2022 (Monday)'
+breadcrumb: '[LSB Notice] LSB Examinations (Land Lot Survey and Strata Survey) to be held on 4 July 2022 (Monday)'
 date: 2022-03-01

 ---